Cervangirard/octopus/README.md

 # Octopus Project

-Petit server web ecrit en go qui permet de lancer une application shiny
+Small web server written in go that allows to launch a shiny application

 ## TODO

-- Ajouter une vrai UI
+- Add a real UI
-- Ajouter une BDD et des méthodes pour manipuler les users
+- Add a DB and methods to manipulate users
-- Ajouter des arguments en pour lancer le binaire, notamment le port
+- Add arguments in to launch the binary, especially the port
-- Ajouter les dep avec les modules go
+- Add dep with go modules
-- Ajouter les UT
+- Add the UTs
-- Trouver un moyen de changer le rscript qui lance l'app
+- Find a way to change the rscript that launches the app